 You will probably need to take at least 2 weeks off work depending on your occupation and the nature of your work.
-If you should develop problems with the blood calcium level (it's unusual to do so) then you may need a little longer off while the calcium is being stabilised.
-The hospital can issue you with a sick note for 2 weeks and then you should see your GP if more time is required.
+If you should develop problems with the blood calcium level, which may prolong your hospital stay, the hospital and the GP will provide you with the appropriate sick note.